 “I have been on such a green smoothie kick lately and then a vegan forum I’m part of posted a link from the Hippocrates center which stated that the high speed of blenders oxidizes and destroys up to 85-92% of the vitamins and enzymes, which bums me out since I spend a lot on organic produce.
 What are your thought in this?” – N

 I’m so glad you asked this question because I’ve been meaning to address this claim for some time.

 Dr. Brian Clement, director of the Hippocrates Health Institute, has made several statements online claiming that green smoothies should not be considered “health food” and should instead be considered “recreational” because the act of blending them for 90-120 seconds destroys anywhere from 85-92% of nutrients in a smoothie.

 If this was true, a typical green smoothie would only contain 8-15% of the nutrients in the fruit and greens that you put in the blender.
-That’s what Dr. Clements wants you to think.
+That’s what Dr. Clement wants you to think.

 Nutrient Loss Through Blending